js13kGames/siopa/README.md

 The `dist` folder contains compressed and uncompressed versions of the minified game as submitted to Js13kGames.
-Minification involved running the JS through uglifyjs and CSS through uglifycss, moving the code into inline blocks, and running the whole HTML file through the simple custom HTML minifier `htmlmin.py`, located in the repo root.
+Minification involved running the JS through uglifyjs and CSS through uglifycss, moving the code into inline blocks, manually shortening Siopa custom tag names via find-replace (yeah...) and running the whole HTML file through the simple custom HTML minifier `htmlmin.py`, located in the repo root.
+The process should have been entirely automated, but I it until close to the deadline.

-The final compressed version weighs in at 13,311 bytes, or one byte shy of exactly 13 kilobytes.
+The final compressed version weighs in at 13,256 bytes.
 Much more material was written for the game than was included in the final submission.
 The `archive` folder contains copies of the game with various amounts of additional content.
 Note that these files will only work with older (non-cut) versions of the JS files, which are contained in the repo history but aren't in the current tree.
 After the competition, I will probably get them to an easily playable state directly in the repo&mdash;but while the competition is going on, I feel the focus should be on the 13 KB entry version.

 ##Credits